ICO Updates Cookie Consent Rules Under the Data (Use and Access) Act — What Organisations Need to Do Now

 The Data (Use and Access) Act 2025 (DUAA) received Royal Assent on 19 June 2025 and key data protection provisions — including significant changes to the Privacy and Electronic Communications Regulations (PECR) — came into force on 5 February 2026.

-For UK organisations, the most immediately practical changes are the introduction of five new categories of cookies and similar technologies that are now exempt from the consent requirement under PECR.
+For UK organisations, the most immediately practical changes are the introduction of three new categories of cookies and similar technologies that are now exempt from the consent requirement under PECR.
 This is a notable relaxation of the existing “consent for all non-essential cookies” rule that has been in place since the PECR were amended in 2011.

 However, the DUAA also significantly increases PECR penalties and expands the scope of PECR — meaning that getting cookie compliance wrong carries higher risks than before.